Quadcopter Design and Performance Analysis Over Terrain

 2. Select the Details page.

-3. Select the Enable check box for Label Declutter.
+3. Select Enable for Label Declutter.

 4. Click OK.

-Model the communication tower
+Modeling the communication tower

 Insert a Place () object at the tower's location to simulate the communication tower.